local economy

 Greene County (which includes Springfield) has grown by over 10% since 2011

-Christian County, one of the fastest-growing counties in Missouri, has expanded by over 20%
+Christian County, one of the fastest-growing counties in Missouri, has expanded 16%.

 Leading Industries